jsdelivr/globalping/README.md

 #### Un-authenticated users

-Anyone can connect to our API and start using without the need to provide any credentials.
+Anybody can connect to our API and start using it with no credentials required.
 In this case we limit the amount of tests an IP address can run.
 A single test is defined as a succesful measurement we run and return to the user.
-So a limit of 10 tests means the user can either run 10 measurements with the probes limit set to 1 per measurement.
-Or run a single measurement with the probes limit set to 10.
+A limit of 10 tests means the user can run either 10 measurements with the probe limit set to 1 per measurement, or a single measurement with the probe limit set to 10.

 - 100 tests per hour
 - other?